Updated on 10/01/2024. Tinos has incredible villages, beautiful beaches and beautiful hiking trails!

 There are many beautiful villages in Tinos, and we were amazed by that fact!

-We followed a hiking trail, and we were passing through some villages, and the experience was just unique.
+We followed a hiking trail, and we passed through some villages, and the experience was just unique.
 For example, we were entering a random village, and suddenly we were passing through a traditional square, with a plane tree at the centre and a super quaint cafe or tavern!

 So, if you have any time, rent a car or choose a trail and visit villages like Komi, Kampos, Falatados, Tarampados, Smardakito, Tripotamos, Myrsini.